Idalisvaladez/Idalisvaladez/README.md

 Collect tools, look for clues, and solve riddles in order to Escape your ultimate demise. (advanced deliverable: timed game)

-C - create new player/user
+* C: create new player/user
-R - show inventory, hints in the room, and tools they can pick up U - update the foreign key of the tool item so that it matches the owner D - delete an item from our inventory by it's name
+* R: show inventory, hints in the room, and tools they can pick up
+* U: update the foreign key of the tool item so that it matches the owner
+* D: delete an item from our inventory by it's name

 ## Object Relationships:

-one-to-one: Tools can only belong to one player
+* one-to-one: Tools can only belong to one player
-one-to-many: A player can have multiple tools
+* one-to-many: A player can have multiple tools

 ## Constraints:

-player names: of type str and less than 15 characters
+* player names: of type str and less than 15 characters
-tools: tools have to be of type Tool (instance)
+* tools: tools have to be of type Tool (instance)

 ### User story map